Charles Maurice de Talleyrand-Périgord: Under Napoleon

 While helping to establish French supremacy in neighboring states and assisting Bonaparte in securing the title of First Consul for life, Talleyrand sought all means of securing the permanent welfare of France.
 He worked hard to prevent the rupture of the peace of Amiens which occurred in May 1803, and he did what he could to prevent the Louisiana Purchase earlier in the year.
 These events, as he saw, told against the best interests of France and endangered the gains which she had secured by war and diplomacy.
 Thereafter he strove to moderate Napoleon's ambition and to preserve the European system as far as possible.
+A more ruthless side of Talleyrand's character comes through however, in his role regarding the apprehension and execution of the Bourbon Duke of Enghien.

 Napoleon forced Talleyrand into marriage in September 1802 to longtime mistress Catherine Grand (née Worlée).
 Talleyrand purchased the Château de Valençay in May 1803, upon the urging of Napoleon.
 This later was used as the site of imprisonment of the Spanish royal family in 1808–1813, after Napoleon's invasion of Spain.
 In May 1804, Napoleon bestowed upon Talleyrand the title of Grand Chamberlain of the Empire, with almost 500,000 francs a year.
 In 1806, he was made Sovereign Prince of Benevento (or Bénévent), a former Papal fief in southern Italy.
 Talleyrand held the title until 1815 and administered the principality concurrently with his other tasks.

 Talleyrand was opposed to the harsh treatment of Austria in the 1805 Treaty of Pressburg and of Prussia in the Peace of Tilsit in 1807.
 In 1806, after Pressburg, he profited greatly from the reorganization of the German lands, this time into the Confederation of the Rhine.
 He negotiated the Treaty of Posen with Saxony, but was shut out completely from the negotiations at Tilsit.
 After Queen Louise of Prussia failed in her appeal to Napoleon to spare her nation, she wept and was consoled by Talleyrand.
 This gave him a good name among the elites of European nations outside France.